mosesprime/useless/README.md

 # useless
 Various tools and scripts.

-## Warning
+> ## Warning
-Use at your own risk!
+> Use at your own risk!

 ## Static Serve
 A simple http static file server.
+Not for production use!
 ```sh
 # install locally
 go install

 static-serve <...>
 ```

+## Ziiip
+Nasty-gram builder.
+Use responsibly!

 ## zfs-inplace-rebalance
 Bash script to rebalance pool data. [repo](https://github.com/markusressel/zfs-inplace-rebalancing)